The Fallacy of “Calories Burned”

 The point is not to trash the ideology of why you use fitness wearables.

 What I do want you to be careful of is the practice of using ‘calories burned’ to dictate the overall efficacy of your fitness program, and brainwash your decision making by only attending high “calorie burning” workouts.
 A lot of fitness pros are snobs and make fun of people for this without taking the time to explain why it is limited.
-That annoys ten times more than training for calories burned so today, I will illustrate why it’s a very misleading primary indicator of effectiveness.
+That annoys me more than training for calories burned so today, I will illustrate why it’s a very misleading primary indicator of effectiveness.

-1. It’s Progressive Overload is Singular and Limited
+1. It’s Effectiveness is Incredibly Limited

 Will you lose weight with a focus on calorie burning?
 Potentially.
 If you’re getting off your ass for the first time then yes, very good chance that forty five minute boot camps, treadmill workouts, or any regular exercise will create initial stages of modest weight loss.
 But as with any weight loss, if it’s not happening with a developmental portion: strength training and developing lean muscle, it is a weight loss program that is destined for plateau and long term failure.